Patient professional reference

-Hypertensive disorders in pregnancy are a major cause of maternal, fetal, and neonatal morbidity and mortality in both developing and developed countries.
+Hypertensive disorders in pregnancy are a major cause of maternal, fetal and neonatal morbidity and mortality, both in developing and developed countries.
 Hypertension is the most common medical problem in pregnancy, complicating up to 15% of pregnancies and accounting for about a quarter of all antenatal admissions in the UK.

 Women with hypertension in pregnancy have a higher risk of complications such as:

 - Disseminated intravascular coagulation.

 The fetus has an increased risk of:

 - Intrauterine death.

 - Gestational hypertension - pregnancy-induced hypertension which develops after 20 weeks of gestation and may be either transient hypertension of pregnancy or chronic hypertension not identified until the latter half of pregnancy:

 - Pre-eclampsia: pregnancy-induced hypertension plus proteinuria and/or oedema or both.

 - Eclampsia - occurrence of one or more convulsions superimposed on pre-eclampsia.
 See separate Pre-eclampsia and Eclampsia article.

 - Pre-existing hypertension: is defined as a systolic blood pressure (BP) of 140 mm Hg or greater, and/or a diastolic BP of 90 mm Hg or more, either pre-pregnancy or at booking (before 20 weeks):